Biktarvy® (BIC/FTC/TAF)

 Favors BIC/FTC/TAF

-aStatistically significant (P<0.05) at ≥2 time points in adjusted logistic regression model, or at 1 time point in adjusted logistic regression model and longitudinal model.
+aStatistically significant (P<0.05) at ≥2 time points in adjusted logistic regression model or at 1 time point in adjusted logistic regression model and longitudinal model.

-HIV-1 RNA <50 c/mL was maintained in 99-100% of participants taking BIC/FTC/TAF at all measured time points, using a missing=excluded analysis, through 168 weeks.
-At Week 168, 14 participants in the BIC/FTC/TAF group were still in the study and 100% had HIV-1 RNA <50 c/mL.
+HIV-1 RNA <50 c/mL was maintained in 99% to 100% of participants taking BIC/FTC/TAF at all measured time points through 168 weeks (M=E analysis).
+At Week 168, 14 participants in the all-BIC/FTC/TAF arm were still in the study, and 100% had HIV-1 RNA <50 c/mL.
+In the 4 participants who met criteria for resistance testing, no treatment-emergent resistance to BIC/FTC/TAF was reported.
+Overall, 99% of BIC/FTC/TAF participants (159/161) with any primary baseline resistance mutation maintained HIV-1 RNA <50 c/mL.5

-Any AE, n (%)
+AE, n (%)

 446 (82)

-Any Grade 3 or 4 AE, n (%)
+Any Grade 3 or 4 AE

 33 (6)